Belgrade Bandits punch ticket to state tournament with win over Gallatin Valley Outlaws

-LIVINGSTON — On Saturday afternoon, it was no surprise that the top seeded Belgrade Bandits were facing off against the second seed Gallatin Valley Outlaws in the Southern A District Legion baseball tournament.
+LIVINGSTON — On Saturday afternoon, it was no surprise that the top-seeded Belgrade Bandits were facing off against the No. 2 seed Gallatin Valley Outlaws in the Southern A District Legion baseball tournament.
 The teams split the season series, both sweeping one another at their home fields.

 The Belgrade Bandits capitalized off of a Gallatin Valley error to propel themselves past the Outlaws, winning 5-2.